SoFarSoGrant/Hashbot/README.md

 ### Acknowledgments

-- This bot is an extension of the work done by [@flamebarke](https://github.com/flamebarke), particularly building upon the Main DiscoHash plugin in their repository.
+- This bot is an extension of the work done by [@flamebarke](https://github.com/flamebarke), particularly building upon the super dope [DiscoHash plugin](https://github.com/flamebarke/DiscoHash/tree/main)
-- The `hashbot.py` code is derived from [@flamebarke's](https://github.com/flamebarke) repository and aims to elaborate on and simplify the DiscoHash plugin's capabilities.
+- The `hashbot.py` code is derived from [@flamebarke's](https://github.com/flamebarke) repository and aims to elaborate on and simplify the deployment of DiscoHash plugin's bot capabilities.

 ### Features